 The best memory foam mattresses aren't purely memory foam.
 Their top layer is generally soft to the touch, but their middle and bottom layers are higher density and firmer to provide better support than memory foam alone.
-The most comfortable foam mattresses are medium to medium firm so they don't swallow you, but provide a gentle contouring to keep you confortable.
-Tomorrow, Nolah and Nectar do a great job at this!
+The most comfortable foam mattresses are medium to medium firm so they don't swallow you, but provide a gentle contouring to keep you comfortable.
+Nectar, with its 3 layers of gel, core, and base memory foams does a great job at this!

 Memory foam tends to sleep hot both because of the materials used and because it hugs more surface area of your body, which is why it is so important to find a mattress that sleeps cool.
-Bear mattress has a Celliant® cover that diffuses heat into infrared light.
+The Bear Original Mattress has a Celliant® cover that diffuses heat into infrared light.
 Its design ensures that you'll stay cool through the night!

 Choosing a memory foam can be tough, which is why we've made sure our top picks have generous return policies on the off-chance that you don't like what you pick.

-Nolah is a 2016 mattress entrant with a new response to the memory foam mattress.
-Nolah crafted its very own foam, called Nolah AirFoam™.
-It's innovation is that it retains less heat than other memory foam or common 'visco elastic' foams.
-It also has less pressure than even high end memory foam, meaning that it is easier on the hips and shoulders.
-Nolah's testers say it is also more durable and great for side sleepers.
-With 7% of profits going to wildlife adoption, Nolah is a brand anyone can feel good about!
+Nolah came to market in 2016 when they crafted their very own foam, called Nolah AirFoam®, as a response to the memory foam mattress industry.
+Its innovation is that it retains less heat than other memory foam or common 'visco elastic' foams.
+It is easier on the hips and shoulders, making it ideal for side sleepers.
+With multiple mattress options, good customer satisfaction scores, and a tailored mattress for plus sized sleepers, Nolah is a brand anyone can feel good about!

 Loom and Leaf has a lot to offer -- standing at just about 12 inches thick, it has many layers of high-end foam that help alleviate pressure points but also properly cradle the spine.
 If you are frustrated by mattresses that don't properly support your back and spine, Loom and Leaf can definitely help.
 It has a medium firm option that is approved by chiropractors and other spine gurus.
-Also, its multiple layers mean that your spine alignment is never an issue.
-This is a luxury bed.
+Also, its firmness and thick layers help with long term durability.